All Images Copyright 2008-2025 Jennifer Lavrenz

 _

 I went to Arizona with my mom and sister during our American/Canada west-coast trip in 2003.
 We first drove up north to Canada, then south by the coast of Washington, Oregon, and California.
 We then visited family in California and attended a conference in San Francisco.
-While at the conference I met a new friend, Deborah, who lived in Arizona and suggested we should stop by if we were going through her area on our way back home.
-As it turned out, we were going right through her city and stayed a few nights!
-We stayed with her and her husband and enjoyed the HOT summer July heat by taking their boat out on the large lake near by.
-During our time on the lake Deborah and I decided we should do some cliff jumping!
-It was scary, fun and I got the most painful wedgie of my life!
-We estimated the cliff was apx.
-75 feet high.
-Oh the memories!
+While at the conference I met a new friend, who lived in Arizona and suggested we should stop by if we were going through her area on our way back home.
+While visiting her we went to the lake and cliff jumping!

 Jennifer Kaye xoxo